SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. In the `Choose File to Run` pop-up, scroll the list down and select `index.html` and press OK.

-1. Enter your SAP Cloud Platform user ID and password and press "Create".
+1. Enter your SAP Cloud Platform user ID (e-mail) and password and press "Create".

     This is required by the design time to run the web application (this userid is the same student userid and password you have used to login to the Cloud Platform Cockpit and WebIDE)